thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 In practice, fully organizer-led competitions are rare, as there are many possible points of failure that could prevent a competition from happening entirely, or happening at an unacceptably low level of quality.
 On the other hand, Delegate-led competitions are common in very small cubing communities with only one or two Delegates, as well as in very large and mature regions that have many Delegates under the umbrella of a Regional Organization.

 Most competitions lie somewhere between these two extremes.
 Some Delegates may prefer to get proposals on potential venues from members of their community, but otherwise organize the competitions themselves.
-Other times, a Delegate will work with the organizer to guide them through the entire organizational process, effectively performing many of the organizational tasks themselves.
+Other times, a Delegate will work with the organizer to guide them through the entire organizational process, effectively performing many of the organizational tasks themself.
 As an organizer gets more experienced and demonstrates capability, a Delegate may feel more comfortable relaxing this level of supervision.
 Ultimately, however, the WCA Delegate is responsible for making sure that all organizational tasks are completed by the time the competition begins, so most Delegates will maintain some degree of involvement in the organizational process.

 ### Interacting with Organizers